Tbrennan6/IcelandicNow/docs/05_step_into_grammar/03_weak_nouns.md

 Example 2: Ég elska pabb**a**. - (I love dad.)\
 Example 3: Ég hjálpa pabb**a**.  - (I help dad.)\
 Example 4: Ég sakna pabb**a**. - (I miss dad).

+*Tip: Icelanders do not use "my" when refering to family members if the context is sufficiently clear.*

+Because these nouns are all **masculine**, we use masculine pronouns to refer to them.

+Example 5: Þetta er **asni**. **Hann** heitir Þór. - (This is a donkey.
+His name is Þór.)

 For practice, try replacing *pabbi* with the name *Siggi* or *Bjarni*.